BruJu/WasmTreeDataset/wasm-tree-frontend/README.md

 We currently do not implement `import`, `toStream`, `toString` and `toCanonical`.

-Also note that the equals function does not normalize ta collaborative project from LIRIShe black node as specified.
+Also note that the equals function does not normalize the black node as specified.

 ## Store